BYLAWS of the League of Women Voters of Tompkins County

 The governmental principles adopted by the national convention, and

-Supported by the League as a whole, constitute the authorization for the adoption of program.
+supported by the League as a whole, constitute the authorization for the adoption of program.

 Section 2.
 Program.